 Health care systems are also putting AI to good use.
 And its potential to improve the health of our communities is only expected to increase, Eskioglu said.

-He explained what makes this so exciting, both now and in the future, to Healthy Headlines’ Gina DiPietro.
-Listen to their conversation in its entirety on the Novant Health Industry Insights podcast channel.
+He explained what makes this so exciting, both now and in the future, to Healthy Headlines.
+Eskioglu takes a deeper dive on the topic in this podcast.

 How is AI used in health care?

 Let’s start with the question: What is data?
 In health care, data includes anything a patient generates throughout their lifetime – information from annual physicals, sick visits, ultrasounds, and prior hospitalizations or surgeries.
 This is important because we need vast amounts of data from diverse groups of people to use AI efficiently.